 “These weekend retreats are designed to bring spiritual healing to Veteran couples by improving their ability to express and receive love and bond in a nurturing and healing relationship,” said Chaplain Millspaugh.

-“Based on the PAIRS Foundation model, couples are helped in three areas: communication skills, emotional literacy and bonding.
+“Based on the Purpose Built Families Foundation’s model, couples are helped in three areas: communication skills, emotional literacy and bonding.
 Chaplains have partnered with social workers and psychologists to focus on teaching affective, behavioral and cognitive skills that are taught, modeled, and personally coached.”

 Chaplain Millspaugh reported the PAIRS retreats have demonstrated an increased perception of positive communication skills of one’s partner from 32% pre-retreat to 78% post-retreat.